hughperkins/neonCl-underconstruction/README.md

 The original neon, documentation etc is at https://github.com/nervanasystems/neon

-Note that Kepler kernels are not the fast SASS ones, but they're fairly ok :-)
+Note that Kepler kernels are not the fast SASS Winograd ones, but they're fairly ok :-)

 ## Installation